Tag Archives: grief

 We honored her memory and her passing from this life into the next.

 As it started to drizzle, my heart was comforted.
-Grandma always considered it a good omen if it rained on the day someone lay to rest.
+Grandma always considered it a good omen if it rained on the day someone was laid to rest.

 Before long, her coffin lay in a crypt next to her cherished husband, my grandpa.